Scoan5/System-Setup-Automation-Script/README.md

 # Overview

- I created this project to display a way to create a new user and provide a foundation of packages and update to date files ready for use once the user log on.
+ I created this project to display a way to create a new user and provide a foundation of packages and up to date files ready for use once the user log on.
 This reinforces safety practices for beginner or seasonal Linux users alike using CentOS 9 Stream Distro.

 # Features